oslego/oslego.github.com/src/writing/css-shapes-reference-boxes/understanding-reference-box.md

 After setting `margin: 50px`, the `margin-box` reference box extends around the element by 50px in all directions.
 It builds on the element's dimensions, so the reference box becomes 200px by 200px.

-The circle's 50% radius now means 100px and the origin is outside the element, at the upper left corner of the box defined by the margin.
+The circle's 50% radius now yields an actual length of 100px and the origin is outside the element’s content area, at the upper left corner of the box defined by the margin.

 ![margin-box reference box for circle() shape function](margin-box_reference-box.png)

 We use the `margin-box` reference box when it's important to wrap content around a shape which stretches beyond the dimensions of the host element.

+### Margins and shapes

+It's __very important__ to understand that all reference boxes define coordinate systems for shapes, but only the `margin-box` reference box actually clips the shape.
+This means that shapes larger than other reference boxes will eventually be clipped by the `margin-box`.
+Therefore, an element's margin can be used to increase the surface where the shape will draw, if it extends beyond other reference boxes.

 ## The border-box

 As its name implies, the `border-box` reference box constrains the shape's coordinate system to the box defined by the outer edges of the element's border.
-In this case, the shape may overlap the element's border, but it can't extend beyond it.
+In this case, the shape may overlap the element's border, and can extend beyond it if there is a margin around the element.

 ```css
 .shape{